lapisdecor/DCProject/codebook.md

 The data was donated to UCI on 2012-12-10 and its source is Smartlab - Non Linear Complex Systems Laboratory, one of the Research Laboratories at the DITEN Department of the University of Genova, Italy.

 Please read the README.txt file on the UCI HAR Dataset directory for more information about the raw dataset.
 You should also check the README.md file of this repository which has links for the original dataset and for the description of the data and experiment.

-The raw data was downloaded and commited to this repository on September 21, 2014.